- Wealth PMS

 Prices of Brent Crude remain over $110 per barrel, and that is really the reference price for our buys.
 According to the article, IOC, BPCL and HPCL have lost 2450 cr. just on the petrol sales, with Rs.
 2.61 per liter being lost before state taxes.
 Also, the rupee fall has hurt them:

 Rupee fell to 48 per dollar yesterday for the first time since September 2009.
-"Every rupee depreciation, the under-recovery (revenue loss) increases annually by around Rs 9,000 crore," he said.
+"Every rupee depreciation, the under-recovery (revenue loss) increases annually by around Rs 9,000 crore," he [an official at a state refiner] said.

 Petrol prices were hiked by Rs.
 5 on May 14th.